bison--/DICraft/README.md

 **minVal** and **maxVal** are the raw gray values from the image, every value in between would be displayed later.
 You **HAVE** to play with those values to get an accurate result (later there will be a GUI for that....).

-**materialSwitch** is in which intervals another Texture is picked.
+**materialSwitch** is in which intervals another texture is picked.
 You may have to play with it too.
 The maximum value is 99.